TalesMiguel/researches/README.md

 # Researches

 This repository intends to be a public space for the dissemination and storage of knowledge acquired in personal research.
-By no means may the contents contained therein be used in a criminal or malicious manner.
+By no means may the contents contained therein be used in any malicious manner.

 Usage instructions for each script are contained in their own repositories or commented out throughout the code.